AI-SDLC

 Compliance by design

 Map lifecycle phases and controls directly to major regulatory frameworks.
-Governance isn't an afterthought — it's the architecture.
+Compliance isn't an afterthought — it's part of the framework.

 EU AI Act